IABTechLab/uid2docs/docs/sharing/sharing-tokenized-setup.md

 ---
-title: Implementing Tokenized Sharing
+title: Tokenized Sharing Setup
-description: Learn how to implement sharing.
+description: Learn about tokenized sharing.
 hide_table_of_contents: false
 sidebar_position: 04
 ---

+# Tokenized Sharing: Setup

-# Implementing Tokenized Sharing
+(**Was Implementing Sharing and Implementing Tokenized Sharing**)

-UID2 tokenized sharing means sharing UID2 tokens with authorized sharing participants. the tokens might be either encrypted raw UID2s, or tokens generated directly from DII.
+UID2 tokenized sharing means sharing UID2 tokens with authorized sharing participants.
+The tokens might be either encrypted raw UID2s, or tokens generated directly from DII.
+[**GWH_KT you said tokenized sharing setup should include setting up an account in the UID2 Portal.
+But there are two scenarios, and a portal account is only required for encrypted raw UID2s, not for tokens generated from DII, correct?
+So still not sure if I've understood this correctly.
+I think that the account setup stuff should just be in **]

 Setting up tokenized sharing to encrypt raw UID2s requires some steps by each participant: